netniV/racktables-tasks/README.md

 ## Definitions

-To create a definition, you can either use the top `Tasks` link, or via `Configuration` -> `TasksDefinitions`.
+Task Definitions rely on predefined Task Frequencies, so you need to make sure that you have the frequency you want already configured.
+To create a Task Definition, you can must use the top `Tasks` link, then click on the `Definitions` tab.

 Once a definition has tasks associated to it, you can not delete it but you can disable it.

-TasksDefinition's can have two modes of operation:
+Task Definition's can have two modes of operation:

 - Next Due

 - Scheduled

-When a TasksDefinition is disabled, any outstanding tasks are automatically closed by the system and the note is replaced with a comment to that effect.
+When a Task Definition is disabled, any outstanding tasks are automatically closed by the system and the note is replaced with a comment to that effect.

 ## Next Due